How long does mortgage preapproval last?

 How long does mortgage preapproval take?

-Once you’ve submitted your financial documents and application, many lenders can provide a preapproval in just a few days.
+Once you submit your application, lenders can provide a preapproval in days.
+At Rocket Mortgage, the process is simple:

-- Submit a mortgage application
+- Submit a mortgage application.

-- Provide financial documents like pay stubs, W-2 or 1099 forms, and bank statements
+- Provide financial documents like pay stubs, W-2 or 1099 forms, and bank statements.

-- Complete a credit check
+- Complete a credit check.

-- Receive a preapproval letter
+- Receive a preapproval letter.

 For even more confidence, Rocket offers a Verified Approval Letter1, which involves an even deeper review of your finances and shows sellers you’re a serious buyer who’s ready to close.